 Hanson Geography Department is department of dedicated, highly qualified professionals.

-Key Stage 3 leader – Miss E M Hayes
+Curriculum Leader – Miss E M Hayes

-- BA Geography- Durham University
+- BA Geography- University of Durham

-- PGCE – Sheffield Hallam University
+- PGCE Geography – Sheffield Hallam University

 Geography Teacher – Mr C Bennett